nolash/weechat-pss/README.md

 if you pardon my french...

 # stop means disconnect. you can reconnect again and continue as before
-/pss foo stop
+/pss stop
-/pss foo connect
+/pss connect

+# you can also issue commands from the core buffer, by prefixing the pss node name to the args
+/buffer weechat
-/pss foo lash send cheer up, dude
+/pss bar msg lash cheer up, dude

 # Unloading the script will kill sub-processes and disconnect from nodes
 # Currently it will also erase all settings and nicks you've added